-Co-requisite: MM/DI 45LA Acceptable for credit: CSU
+Co-requisite: MM/DI 45LA

 Project-based study of digital printmaking: Enhancing basic technological and visual skills; history and theory of printmaking; hands-on projects using advanced digital technologies; class critiques of projects; operation of digital printing technologies.
 Not open for credit to students who have completed MMART 135A.
 0614.60